mauriciokugler/spline-interpolation/README.md

 float interpolate(float x, float y);
 ```

 The 2D interpolation calculates and stores the B-spline coefficients of the *x*-axis, solving a single linear system for each new query point.

+This project uses a **submodule** for the calculation of tridiagonal system of equations.
+When cloning the repository, add a symbolic link to the respective subdirectory.

 ## Example